-• Defining the range of temperature, dissolved oxygen, conductivity, chloride, nitrate, phosphate and bacteria concentrations over the range of annual conditions in both mainstem and tributary locations.
+- Defining the range of temperature, dissolved oxygen, conductivity, chloride, phosphorus and bacteria concentrations over the range of annual conditions in both mainstem and tributary locations and several lakes and Ponds. - Determining the relative water level and flow at a variety of ungauged locations around the basin. - Measure streamflow at established gages through the River Instream Flow Stewards (RIFLS) program.

-- Determining the relative water level and flow at a variety of ungauged locations around the basin. - Measure streamflow at established gages through the River Instream Flow Stewards (RIFLS) program. - Monitor surface waters for levels of E. coli in class B waters and enterococci in class SA waters according to recreational use standards. - Document the presence and severity of bacteria pathogen indicators.
+- Monitor surface waters for levels of E. coli in class B waters and enterococci in class SA waters according to recreational use standards. - Document the presence and severity of bacteria pathogen indicators.